Corian Worktop Cost

 Curious to know what you might pay for a Corian worktop?
 In this cost guide, we'll lay out the costs of installing different sized Corian countertops.

-The average cost of installation will typically be around £1,900.
+The average cost of installation will typically be around £1,900 for a moderate sized kitchen.

 Are you in need of a quote?